ghorbani-mohammad/api-boilerplate/README.md

 ## How I can change it?
 It includes two steps;
 1. First, put your configuration files in `{{cookiecutter.project_name}}` directory.
-For example if you want have settings for SSL here, put it fiels in that directory.
+For example if you want have settings for SSL here, put it files in that directory.
 Notice that even for directory names you can use parameters.
-For example directory {{cookiecutter.project_name}} will use project_name value.
-So if you set Miner for project_name, you will have Miner directory.
+For example directory `{{cookiecutter.project_name}}` will use `project_name` value.
 2. Second, define your parameters in the cookiecutter.json file.
 That's it.
 Cookiecutter will create files and in them will use your paramters.